simul/simul.github.io/changelist.md

 Fri 03 May : Disable part of the flow rays calculations due to current PS4 incompatibility, current progress on fixing water vr support
 Wed 01 May : Minor fixes for sequencer stability
 Wed 01 May : SL/simul_clouds.sl GetRainAtOffsetKm() now flips the y-texture coordinate in OpenGL.
 Precipitation Region are now working in OpenGL.
-Tue 30 Apr : Precipitation Region Update: CloudWindow has blue interpolated and cyan static circles representing precipitation regions.
-Inside of CloudWindow, the cyan static circles can be positioned by left mouse button + shift.
-"Lock To Cloud" changed to "Affected by winds".
-Override Winds lock the precipitation region to the centre of the cloudkeyframe.
-Minor update to Debug Overlays for Rain Textures and Cloud Cross-sections.

 <hr>